 they’ve used some type of analgesic pain reliever in the day prior.
 There are short and long-term problems for ER patients

 with low back pain.
-(1) This may all be frustrating for ER docs and their patients but not typically
+(1) This might be frustrating for ER docs and their patients but not always

 for chiropractors and their chiropractic back pain patients.
 The